-Henkel and Ardagh Group Steel strength allows sustainable innovation in aerosols
+Henkel and Trivium Packaging Steel strength allows sustainable innovation in aerosols

-The unique strength of steel has facilitated a collaboration between Henkel and Ardagh to develop more sustainable packaging for one of Henkel’s leading European consumer products.
+The unique strength of steel has facilitated a collaboration between Henkel and Trivium Packaging (formerly the Ardagh Group) to develop more sustainable packaging for one of Henkel’s leading European consumer products.

 By capitalising on the mechanical strength and total barrier properties provided by steel, the new packaging uses less raw materials and water and reduces emissions.
 Leading to reduced environmental impact for the brand, and demonstrating steel as both a model material for the circular economy and a material for the 21st century.

 Founded in 1876, Henkel, the German chemical and consumer goods company based in Düsseldorf, has throughout its history been a leading player in the drive for sustainable development.
 From the development of innovative new products in the 1950’s designed to reduce foam pollution in lakes in rivers, to the publication of its first Environment Report 1992, Henkel has sought to reduce its environmental impact.
 Its Sustainability Strategy 2030 is designed to achieve more with less and to triple efficiency.

 Today, recognising that to achieve a truly circular economy will require the continued collaboration between all stakeholders in business and industry, Henkel has developed close partnerships with suppliers like Trivium Packaging (formerly the Ardagh Group) with whom it has developed a more sustainable container for its leading European hairspray brand, Schwarzkopf Drei Wetter Taft.

 Following examination of the containers used for its popular hairspray as well as the production process, Henkel identified an opportunity to significantly improve the product whilst at the same reducing its environmental footprint, by making better use of steel’s unique properties, in particular, its strength.